What is the highest-paying symbol in Dragon Link?

 | Minor | Lands as a designated fireball during Hold & Spin | Fixed, moderate — typically 10x–50x the triggering bet |

-The Grand Jackpot — triggered by filling all 15 positions during a single Hold & Spin sequence — is the headline payout that drives Dragon Link's popularity.
-On $1.00+ denomination machines this jackpot regularly exceeds $10,000 on the display counter.
+The Grand prize — triggered by filling all 15 positions during a single Hold & Spin sequence — is the headline win that drives this title’s popularity.
+On $1.00+ coin-level machines this prize regularly exceeds $10,000 on the display counter.
 For a full feature breakdown, see the Dragon Link slot machine guide.

-Separate from both premium symbols and fireballs, Dragon Link includes a scatter symbol that triggers the Free Games bonus.
-Landing three scatters anywhere on the reels activates the free spins round.
+Separate from both premium symbols and fireballs, the game includes a scatter symbol that triggers the Free Games bonus.
+Landing three scatters anywhere on the reels activates the free rounds.
 During free games, premium symbols continue to pay as normal — the top theme icon remains the highest-paying standard symbol throughout the feature.
-Additional scatters landing during free games retrigger more spins.
+Additional scatters landing during free games retrigger more rounds.

 The scatter symbol itself also has a paytable value (typically 2x for three of a kind, up to 100x for five of a kind scattered across any positions), though in practice the free games activation is its primary contribution to session value.

-Dragon Link is a land-based Aristocrat title — it is not available as an online casino slot in regulated US markets.
-You'll find it on the floor at major commercial casinos across Nevada, New Jersey, Mississippi, and most states with land-based gaming.
-High-limit versions at $1.00 and $5.00 denominations are typically located in dedicated high-limit rooms.
-For the best chance at the Grand Jackpot, dollar-denomination machines display the largest progressive pools.
+Dragon Link is a land-based Aristocrat title — it is not available as an online game in regulated US markets.
+You’ll find it on the floor at major commercial venues across Nevada, New Jersey, Mississippi, and most states with land-based gaming.
+High-limit versions at $1.00 and $5.00 coin levels are typically located in dedicated high-limit rooms.
+For the best chance at the Grand prize, dollar-level machines display the largest progressive pools.

 For online play, see our guide to the Dragon Link slot machine and how it compares to similar Asian-themed titles available in free-play format at FreeSlots99.